yangxucmt/litclock/README.md

 1. Fix the upper/lower case mismatch
 2. < br >
 3. The problem of Mr and Mr.
 3. Add Easter eggs, bible verses, and other things.
+Especially one quote from my novel-to-write.
 4. Configure the gui

 So now I basically have every 10 minute covered by at least one quote.